janeczku/docker-machine-vultr/Readme.md

  - `--vultr-ros-version`: RancherOS version to use if an OSID was not specified (e.g. 'v0.6.0', 'latest').
  - `--vultr-pxe-script`: PXE boot script ID.
 Requires the 'custom OS' ('--vultr-os-id=159')
  - `--vultr-ssh-key-id`: Use an existing SSH key in your Vultr account instead of generating a new one.
  - `--vultr-ipv6`: Enable IPv6 support for the VPS.
  - `--vultr-private-networking`: Enable private networking support for the VPS.
  - `--vultr-backups`: Enable automatic backups for the VPS.
  - `--vultr-userdata`: Path to file with cloud-init user-data.
+ - `--vultr-snapshot-id`: Using snapshot to create host.

 If the OS ID is not specified, the driver defaults to using [RancherOS](http://rancher.com/rancher-os/) as operating system for the instance.
 A particular RancherOS version can be selected using the `--vultr-ros-version` flag.